 The following students received the Honor Roll commendation by scoring in the top 5% of all AMC 8 test takers nationwide.

 The International Academic Competition (IAC) consists of both team and individual competitions in geography, history, and science.
 The competition is open to elementary through high school students in over 25 countries.
 The following students placed in the top three for their grade’s online regional competition and have qualified for this year’s national and international levels.
 We wish them well as they continue to compete in June.

 Each year, Challenger fifth through eighth graders participate in the Daughters of the American Revolution American History Essay Contest (DAR).
 Essays are judged for historical accuracy, adherence to topic, organization of materials, interest, originality, spelling, grammar, punctuation, and neatness.

 Challenger students traditionally perform extremely well in this contest, and this year was no exception.
 Many campuses reported chapter award winners from the contest, and in some chapters, Challenger students swept the awards for every grade.

-The following students won their chapter and advanced to win at the DAR state and region levels!
+The following students won their chapter and advanced to win at the DAR state and/or region levels!

 The following students are the DAR winners from their respective chapters.

 Several Challenger students received top honors for their art and essay submissions to America’s Freedom Festival.
-Joanna Z. (Strawberry Park, CA) and Sera J. (Shawnee, CA) both garnered first place in their respective category.
+Irene C. garnered first place in her respective category.
 Student work for this optional contest occurs at home.
 Freedom Festival is one of America’s largest patriotic celebrations and is sponsored by a private, non-profit, non-political foundation whose mission is to celebrate, teach, honor, and strengthen the traditional American values of God, family, freedom, and country.